Canyon towhee

 The canyon towhee (Melozone fusca) is a bird of the family Passerellidae.
+Until 1989, the canyon towhee and the California towhee were considered to be a single species which was called the brown towhee.

 Taxonomy

 The taxonomy of the group of towhees to which this species belongs is debated.
 At the higher level, some authors place the towhees in the family Fringillidae.
 Within the genus, there has been dispute about whether the canyon towhee is a distinct species from the California towhee (Melozone crissalis) found in coastal regions from Oregon and California in the United States through Baja California in Mexico.
 At present, molecular genetics seems to have settled this issue in favour of separation of the species.

 Description

 It is 19 to 25 cm long, and has a noticeably long tail, at 8.2 to 11 cm.
 This species weighs from 36.5 to 67 g, though on average weigh only around 45 g.
 Among standard measurements, the wing chord is 8.2 to 10.1 cm, the bill is 1.4 to 1.7 cm and the tarsus is 2.3 to 2.7 cm.
 It is earthy brown in color, with somewhat lighter underparts and a somewhat darker head with a rufous cap (except that birds in central Mexico have the cap the same color as the back); there is also a slightly reddish area beneath the tail.
 There is little sexual dimorphism.